simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

-No radio blackouts were observed over the past 24 hours.
+Radio blackouts reaching the R1 levels were observed over the past 24 hours.
+The largest was at Feb 17 2025 1513 UTC.

-Radio Blackout Forecast for Feb 17-Feb 19 2025
+Radio Blackout Forecast for Feb 18-Feb 20 2025

-              Feb 17        Feb 18        Feb 19
+              Feb 18        Feb 19        Feb 20
-R1-R2           45%           45%           40%
+R1-R2           45%           45%           45%
 R3 or greater   10%           10%           10%

-Rationale: There is a chance for R1-R2 (Minor-Moderate) radio blackouts, and a slight chance for R3 or greater events, over 17-19 Feb.
+Rationale: Solar activity is expected to be low with a chance for M-class (R1-R2, Minor-Moderate) activity and a slight chance for X-class (R3, Strong) activity through 20 Feb.

 ```